kay8/Twitter/README.md

 Twitter
 =======

 This class extends [Abraham's Twitter OAuth library](https://github.com/abraham/twitteroauth) and provides some additional formatting to tweets returned.
 The class will add links around entities in tweets such as mentions, hashtags, and urls.
-In addition, the class formats the created_at date into a useful date and is customizable using the PHP date formats.
+In addition, the class creates a php DateTime object from the created_at date.

 See my post on [adding links around entities in the Twitter REST API](http://www.webtipblog.com/add-links-to-twitter-mentions-hashtags-and-urls-with-php-and-the-twitter-1-1-oauth-api/)<br>
 See my post on [formatting the Twitter REST API date] (http://www.webtipblog.com/format-created-date-twitters-rest-api/)